-Dealing with distress is difficult.
-By its very nature, distress is “great pain, acute suffering and extreme misfortune,” said Casey Radle, LPC.
+Dealing with distress and clinical depression is difficult.
+By its very nature, clinic depression is “great pain, acute suffering and extreme misfortune,” said Casey Radle, LPC.

-A person is considered clinically depressed when he is constantly irritable, has low energy, and always sad and crying for more than several weeks already.
-These psychological and physical symptoms may also be present:
+A person technically has such depression when he is constantly irritable, has low energy, and always sad, depressed, and crying for more than several weeks.
+These depressive and physical symptoms may also be present:

 - Always feeling hopeless